belucid/belucid/README.md

 ### Hello 👋, I'm Sean Johnson (a.k.a.
 BeLucid)

-I'm a CEO, and technologist with deep technical skills and business experience in start-up and entrepreneurial environments.
+I'm a technologist with deep technical skills and business experience in start-up and entrepreneurial environments.
 I'm an expert in product design and software development.

 My specialty is taking ideas from back of a napkin to version 2.0.
 I've done this consistently throughout my career at places as diverse as IBM, VC-backed startups, consultancies and bootstrapped entrepreneurial ventures.